RasaHQ/rasa/docs/nlu/components.rst

-    suffix3         Take the last three characters of the word. suffix2         Take the last two characters of the word. suffix1         Take the last character of the word. pos             Take the Part-of-Speech tag of the word (spaCy required). pos2            Take the first two characters of the Part-of-Speech tag of the word (spaCy required).
+    suffix3         Take the last three characters of the word. suffix2         Take the last two characters of the word. suffix1         Take the last character of the word. pos             Take the Part-of-Speech tag of the word. pos2            Take the first two characters of the Part-of-Speech tag of the word.
     ==============  =============================================================================================

     As the featurizer is moving over the tokens in a user message with a sliding window, you can define features for